-In case you want to trigger animations with hardware buttons, you need to export scenes in the following format – EFFXXX.LN2.
+Each and every option in Auto-play modes require a scene or animation files store on SD-Card.
+Yu need to export scenes in the following format – EFFXXX.LN2.
 XXX is the number of your scene (for example EFF001.LN2, EFF125.LN2).

 We assume that you are familiar with the process of creating scenes in the LSS software.

 With our controllers, you are able to play several scenes/animations in a row.
 We are calling this feature Playlist.
 You can configure Playlist in Web configuration.